 Call out sexism!

-Gender equality has come a long way since Mad Men days.
+Gender equality has come a long way since the Mad Men days.
 But there are still loads of examples of sexism in everyday life.
-If you’re watching a TV show with your kids and notice that all the doctors are men and nurses women – call out the sexism.
+If you’re watching a TV show with your kids and notice that all the doctors are men and the nurses are women – call out the sexism.
 And as your girls become older, simply ask them, “do you think anything seems wrong with this picture?”
 Chances are they’ll pretty quickly pick up negative gender stereotyping without your prompting.

 Learn from how we act as parents

 As their first teachers, kids look up to us and learn from our behaviour.
 By role modelling an equal, unbiased relationship with your partner, your daughters will see that gender really is irrelevant in the modern home.
 Regardless of whether your family has a stay at home mum, stay at home dad or two working parents, make sure to share the housework, childcare and other roles (like nappy changing, cooking, cleaning and lawn mowing).
 Empower your girls by teaching them conventionally male jobs (like fixing a leaking tap or hanging a painting) as well as how to make a mean lasagne.

 Life doesn’t end when you become a mum.
 Teach your daughters that being a mum and a career woman are not mutually exclusive.
 Tell them they’ll continue to be brilliant, independent women with hopes and dreams.
 They’ll just have more love in their hearts.

 Like this story?
 Here’s more we think you’ll enjoy:

 Where to find gender neutral clothes for kids in Singapore

 Working mums, here are five facts to help you get rid of mother’s guilt